 You need to connect the dots and tell your audience the key “takeaways” from the presentation.
 Try to boil this down to three or four important things to remember.
 These lessons will necessarily be abstract, but that’s the point.
 Imagine someone in your audience goes back to his office and is asked, “so what did you learn from that presentation?”
 If he struggles to know what to say, you didn’t do your job.

 On the other hand, the danger of making a presentation too abstract is obvious.
 It’s hard to learn from pure generalities.
 This is the very reason law schools typically use the case method: studying cases that show the development and application of general legal principles, rather than just reading treatises that summarize the general principles.

 Imagine a presentation on spoliation law that consisted of reading the applicable rules of civil procedure.
 Not very engaging.
 It would be like trying to learn contract law by simply reading the Uniform Commercial Code.
 Truly understanding the general principles is difficult without names, facts, and stories.

 Instead, find a way to make your key points concrete (again, TexasBarCLE has a nice video making the same point).
 There are many effective ways to do this.
 If you’re speaking on the duty to preserve ESI, you could use Zubulake as a case study, going over the specific facts and then drawing out the general principles.
 Or you could pose a series of hypothetical questions about ESI issues, with multiple choice questions for the audience to focus their attention.

 Or, if you are writing a blog post about public speaking, you could make your points more concrete by using a specific example, like giving a presentation on the duty to preserve ESI.

 See what I did there?

 Zach Wolfe is a Texas trial lawyer who handles non-compete and trade secret litigation.
-His firm Fleckman & McGlynn has offices in Austin, Houston, and The Woodlands.
-His graphics person is off this week.
+His firm Fleckman & McGlynn, PLLC has offices in Houston, Austin, and The Woodlands.
+His graphics designer had the week off.